 How can this be solved?

 Low-cost composts have a place as most of us use them; but how can we ensure that our plants benefit?
 We simply need to populate the compost with beneficial bacteria.
-Envii Foundation, our very own probiotic soil enhancer, will make a massive difference to the fertility of any compost.
-It really helps to get plants out of the ground and creates a force field around the plant’s roots which protect it from plant diseases.
-Basically, by spending around £2 extra per bag you could turn low-quality compost into something that will give your plants a kick-start.
+Envii Compost Probiotic is our very own probiotic soil enhancer, which will make a huge difference to the fertility of any compost.
+Compost Probiotic works by breaking down larger pieces of organic material and adding nutrients back into compost.
+It also contains seaweed powder to further increase its nutritional content and enhance the compost quality.

 Find out more about Envii Compost Probiotic here.